Pediatric Septic Arthritis Workup

 Emergency department physicians are usually adept at performing arthrocentesis of most joints.
 The knee joint, for example, can usually be entered fairly easily using either a medial or superolateral approach.
 However, aspiration of fluid from the hip typically requires the involvement of a radiologist and an orthopedic surgeon.

 General practices that help to ensure the safety and success of arthrocentesis include liberal use of sedatives and analgesics, joint immobilization, sterile technique, and local anesthesia.
-Use of a needle large enough (18-20 gauge) to aspirate the viscous synovial fluid is necessary.
+Use of a needle large enough (18-20 gauge) to aspirate what may be viscous synovial fluid is also necessary.

 Laboratory Studies